this post contains affiliate links

 Name the board after your blog, and use the description to tell people a little more about your content and what they can expect to see from you.

 As with all Pinterest boards, its good practice to use SEO friendly words and phrases in your board description, to help people discover it easier in searches.

-This one used to be the biggest way to get your pins seen, but Pinterest have caught on to us using them this way and have started to crack down on them.
+This one used to be the biggest way to get your pins seen, but Pinterest has caught on to us using them this way and has started to crack down on them.

 But for now, the general advice is to avoid pinning your promotional pins to boards that don’t have the same theme as your post.

 So for example: if I have a post on self care, I would need to pin it to self care related group boards, rather than then general “all niches welcome” boards that I’m part of.

-Even though Pinterest have changed things up now, I’m still going to include this tip as I’m not 100% sure what these changes will mean in the long term and I still think they’ll be important.
+Even though Pinterest has changed things up now, I’m still going to include this tip as I’m not 100% sure what these changes will mean in the long term and I still think they’ll be important.

 The thing about Pinterest is, isn’t really a social media site at all – it’s actually a search engine.